Frequently Asked Questions

 What is Future Generations Canada?
 Future Generations Trustee Emeritus, the Honorable Flora MacDonald of Canada, founded Future Generations Canada as an independent partner organization to encourage the Canadian public to support the efforts of Future Generations in Afghanistan and countries worldwide.

 How can I enroll in the Master’s Degree program started by your organization and are there scholarship funds available?
-To enroll for the next peacebuilding class, submit your application by August 15, 2013.
-The next class begins November 2013.
+The next conservation class begins January 2015.
+To enroll, fill out the Initial Contact Form.
 The organization works with each student to identify available scholarship funding.
 Getting your application in early will help ensure adequate time to identify potential scholarship support.
 Federal student aid is an available option for students in the United States.
 In addition, the Graduate School has some scholarship funds available for students of Tibetan ethnicity.

 How is Future Generations financed?
 Future Generations receives its largest support from private philanthropists.
 Thank you!
 Gifts from individuals are often unrestricted and allow the organization to respond more effectively and strategically to community priorities.
 In addition, the organization receives significant contributions from private foundations, government agencies, and corporations.